Henry Gibson: Personal life and death

 On April 6, 1966, Gibson married Lois Joan Geiger.
-They had three sons together – Jonathan David Gibson, an executive at Universal Pictures; Charles Alexander Gibson, a director and visual effects supervisor; and James Gibson, a screenwriter.
-Lois died on May 6, 2007, at age 77.
+They had three sons – Jonathan David Gibson, an executive at Universal Pictures; Charles Alexander Gibson, a director and visual effects supervisor; and James Gibson, a screenwriter.
+Lois died on May 6, 2007, aged 77.

 Gibson died of cancer on September 14, 2009.
 He was cremated at Westwood Village Memorial Park Cemetery.